radarlabs/capacitor-radar/README.md

 RadarPlugin.initialize({ publishableKey });
 ```

+where `publishableKey` is a string containing your publishable API key.

 ### Identify user

 Until you identify the user, Radar will automatically identify the user by device ID.